Microsoft Edge Management

 The all-new Microsoft Edge is ready for business.
-Starting in Configuration Manager version 1910, you can now deploy Microsoft Edge, version 77 and later to your users.
+You can deploy Microsoft Edge, version 77 and later to your users.
 A PowerShell script is used to install the Edge build selected.
 The script also turns off automatic updates for Edge so they can be managed with Configuration Manager.

 Deploy Microsoft Edge

 Admins can pick the Beta, Dev, or Stable channel, along with a version of the Microsoft Edge client to deploy.
 Each release incorporates learnings and improvements from our customers and community.

 Prerequisites for deploying

 For clients targeted with a Microsoft Edge deployment:

 PowerShell Execution Policy can't be set to Restricted.

 - PowerShell is executed to perform the installation.

 The Microsoft Edge installer and CMPivot are currently signed with the Microsoft Code Signing PCA 2011 certificate.
 If you set PowerShell execution policy to AllSigned, then you need to make sure that devices trust this signing certificate.
 You can export the certificate from a computer where you've installed the Configuration Manager console.
 View the certificate on